 Visitors need to understand a website’s purpose as quickly as possible and videos just so happen to be an excellent method of doing so.

 In the following guide you’ll find some suggestions for designing a captivating explainer video and methods for incorporating the video into a webpage.
 Although people can always find your video on YouTube, it’s more common that they’ll stumble onto your site via Google or external links.
 Getting people to actually watch an explainer video is half the battle which requires a keen eye for marketing and design.
+Discover more about the video marketing for business, from setting objectives to measuring success, in our Video Marketing Guide,

 Clarifying with Purpose